EnlightenAgency/EnlBase/src/js/vendors/README.md

 #JavaScript
-#Vendors
+##Vendors

-A `/vendors` folder is suggested for scripts from third party vendors.
+A `vendors` folder is suggested for scripts from third party vendors.